jjvanzon/JJs-Reference-Architecture/api.md

     <a href="aspects.html#security">Security</a>
   </th>
   <td>
-      If more might be needed security-wise, it may be hidden behind generic interfaces, abstracting the security system.
+      If more might be needed security-wise, it may be hidden behind <a href="aspects.html#security">generic interfaces</a>, abstracting the security system.
   </td>
 </tr>